spongebob888/sing-sheath/README.md

 ## How it works

 sing-sheath is basicly a sing-box backend with a json editor.
-And when you click restart, sing-sheath will generate appropriate dns rule and add a selector outbound.
+And when you click restart, sing-sheath will add a selector outbound and a urltest outbound and save the json file.

 ## First time start
-At the first time start, it will creat sing-sword directory and copy default sing-box core there.
+At the first time start, it will create sing-sword directory and copy default sing-box core there.
 Usually, after sing-box started, geodata will be downloaded automatically.
 But depending on internet connectivity and GFW behavior, it might fail and leave a empty geodata database file.
 In this case, remove empty geodata and add a reliable proxy for geodata downloading.